SNDL Inc. (SNDL) Shares Soar Above 1-Year High

-SNDL Inc. (NASDAQ: SNDL) has seen a rise in its stock price by 3.21 in relation to its previous close of 1.56.
-However, the company has experienced a 9.52% gain in its stock price over the last five trading sessions.
+The stock of SNDL Inc. (NASDAQ: SNDL) has increased by 1.16 when compared to last closing price of 1.73.Despite this, the company has seen a gain of 14.38% in its stock price over the last five trading days.

 Is It Worth Investing in SNDL Inc. (NASDAQ: SNDL) Right Now?

-Additionally, the 36-month beta value for SNDL is 3.74.
-There are mixed opinions on the stock, with 1 analysts rating it as a “buy,” 0 rating it as “overweight,” 0 rating it as “hold,” and 0 rating it as “sell.”
+while the 36-month beta value is 3.68.Analysts have differing opinions on the stock, with 1 analysts rating it as a “buy,” 0 as “overweight,” 0 as “hold,” and 0 as “sell.”

 Sponsored

-The average price predicted by analysts for SNDL is $4.43, which is $2.67 above the current price.
-The public float for SNDL is 259.14M and currently, short sellers hold a 6.31% ratio of that float.
-The average trading volume of SNDL on May 05, 2023 was 3.20M shares.
+The average price point forecasted by analysts for SNDL Inc. (SNDL) is $4.43, which is $2.87 above the current market price.
+The public float for SNDL is 259.14M, and currently, short sellers hold a 6.31% ratio of that floaft.
+The average trading volume of SNDL on May 10, 2023 was 3.20M shares.

 SNDL’s Market Performance

-The stock of SNDL Inc. (SNDL) has seen a 9.52% increase in the past week, with a 4.55% rise in the past month, and a -32.64% fall in the past quarter.
-The volatility ratio for the week is 6.58%, and the volatility levels for the past 30 days are at 5.80% for SNDL.
-The simple moving average for the last 20 days is 7.66% for SNDL stock, with a simple moving average of -27.97% for the last 200 days.
+The stock of SNDL Inc. (SNDL) has seen a 14.38% increase in the past week, with a 12.90% rise in the past month, and a -22.57% fall in the past quarter.
+The volatility ratio for the week is 6.50%, and the volatility levels for the past 30 days are at 5.83% for SNDL.
+The simple moving average for the last 20 days is 14.98% for SNDL’s stock, with a simple moving average of -20.80% for the last 200 days.

 Analysts’ Opinion of SNDL